Actionable Neural Representations: Grid Cells from Minimal Constraints: Optimal Representations

 To understand how non-negativity produces modules of lattice responses we will study the following simplified loss, which maximises the \textit{Euclidean distance} between representations of angle, $\vg(\theta)$,

 This is equivalent to the full loss (equation \ref{eq:functional}) for uniform $p(\theta)$, $\chi(\theta, \theta') = 1$, and $\sigma$ very large.
 Make no mistake, this is a bad loss.
 For contrast, the full loss encouraged the representations of different positions to be separated by more than $\sigma$, enabling discrimination\footnotemark.
-Therefore, sensibly, the representation is most rewarded for separating points that would otherwise be closer than $\sigma$. $\mathcal{L}_0$ does the opposite!
+Therefore, sensibly, the representation is most rewarded for separating nearby (closer than $\sigma$) points. $\mathcal{L}_0$ does the opposite!
 It grows quadratically with separation, so $\vg(\theta)$ is most rewarded for pushing apart already well-separated points, a terrible representational principle!
 Nonetheless, $\mathcal{L}_0$ will give us key insights.

 Since actionability gives us a parameterised form of the representations (equation \ref{eq:1D}), we can compute the integrals to obtain the following constrained optimisation problem (details: Appendix \ref{app:SimplestLoss})